 the activity or process of changing the words of one language into the words in another language that have the same meaning

-So it’s a process which means that some effort, time and work is required to meet the objective.
-The goal is to translate the text from the original, so it is perfectly reproduced and understandable in target language.
+So, it’s a process which means that some effort, time, and work is required to meet the objective.
+The goal is to translate the text from the original, so it is perfectly reproduced and understandable in the target language.